The Assessment Plan

 - What do you want to achieve?

-- Did you meet your goals and objectives?
+- Did you meet your outcomes?

 - Discuss your findings.
 What could have gone better?
 What should be changed for the next go-round?

-- Make and implement evidence-based decisions to improve..
+- Make and implement evidence-based decisions to improve.

 - Document this process, the outcomes and evidence, and action plan for improvement.